 The Foundation was established to solicit contributions from the general public on behalf of the Hospital for the funding of capital acquisitions and to support Hospital programs.
-As of September 30, 2011 and 2010, the Foundation held assets for the Hospital that were temporarily and permanently restricted by donors.
-The Hospital's interest in the net assets of the Foundation is included in assets limited as to use and amounted to approximately \$4,850,000 and \$3,961,000 as of September 30, 2011 and 2010, respectively.
+As of September 30, 2012 and 2011, the Foundation held assets for the Hospital that were temporarily and permanently restricted by donors.
+The Hospital's interest in the net assets of the Foundation is included in assets limited as to use and amounted to approximately \$5,150,000 and \$4,850,000 as of September 30, 2012 and 2011, respectively.

 The University of South Florida Board of Trustees (the University) has an affiliation agreement with the Center.
-The affiliation agreement establishes the Center as the primary teaching hospital for the University in order to provide health care education and training for students, residents, and other healthcare professionals.
+The affiliation agreement establishes the Center as the primary teaching hospital for the University in order to provide healthcare education and training for students, residents, and other healthcare professionals.
 In accordance with the affiliation agreement, the University assigns physicians and residents to provide the customary services of the Center.
-For the years ended September 30, 2011 and 2010, the Center paid the University approximately \$43,806,000 and \$40,575,000, respectively, for these services which also include the residents' salaries and the related malpractice coverage and medical director fees.
-These amounts are recorded within professional fees and other in the accompanying consolidated statements of operations and changes in unrestricted net assets.
+For the years ended September 30, 2012 and 2011, the Center paid the University approximately \$41,643,000 and \$43,806,000, respectively, for these services, which also include the residents' salaries and the related malpractice coverage and medical director fees.
+These amounts are recorded within professional fees and other expenses in the accompanying consolidated statements of operations and changes in unrestricted net assets.